-Jerry Estep, MD, FACC is an Assistant Professor of Medicine, Department of Cardiology, Division of Cardiology and transplant cardiologist at the Methodist DeBakey Heart & Vascular Center at The Methodist Hospital in Houston.
+Jerry Estep, MD, FACC is an Assistant Professor of Medicine, Department of Cardiology, Division of Cardiology and transplant cardiologist at Houston Methodist DeBakey Heart & Vascular Center at Houston Methodist Hospital.
 He has contributed to several published articles on heart failure and is undertaking original research in the field of advanced heart failure and cardiac transplantation.
 He received his medical degree from Baylor College of Medicine, completed his residency at UT Southwestern in Dallas, and cardiology fellowship at Baylor College of Medicine.
 He has received numerous awards, including "Most Outstanding Clinical Cardiology Fellow" from Baylor and "Most Outstanding Resident Instructor" from UT Southwestern.
 As part of the heart failure program, he is actively involved in several multicenter clinical trials to study novel treatments for patients with decompensated heart failure.

-William Zoghbi, MD, MACC, FAHA, FASE holds the William L. Winters Endowed Chair of Cardiovascular Imaging at the Methodist DeBakey Heart Center and is Director of the Cardiovascular Imaging Institute at The Methodist Hospital in Houston.
+William Zoghbi, MD, MACC, FAHA, FASE holds the William L. Winters Endowed Chair of Cardiovascular Imaging at Houston Methodist DeBakey Heart Center and is Director of the Cardiovascular Imaging Institute at Houston Methodist Hospital.
 Dr. Zoghbi is a leader in the field of echocardiography and Doppler ultrasound.
 He has developed new techniques to evaluate valvular disorders and cardiac function.
 Studies in Dr. Zoghbi's laboratory improved the non-invasive evaluation of diastolic function with Doppler and the detection of ischemic heart disease with stress and contrast echocardiography.
 He received his B.S. in biology and chemistry from the American University of Beirut.
 He completed medical school in the United States, trained in internal medicine and cardiology at Baylor College of Medicine.
 Dr. Zoghbi recently served as President of the American College of Cardiology (2012-2013).